flavor-finance/custom-prize-strategy/README.md

 ### Deploy Pods and Configure Pod Addresses

-First, clone our fork of the [Pod Contracts repository](https://github.com/flavor-finance/pooltogether-pod-contracts) and edit the `scripts/podMigrate.js` script, setting the `prizePoolAddress` variable as the prize pool address from the first step.
+First, clone our fork of the [Pod Contracts repository](https://github.com/flavor-finance/pooltogether-pod-contracts) and edit the `scripts/migrate.js` script, setting the `POOL_USDC` address for the network you are using as the prize pool address from the first step.

 Run `yarn` to install dependencies.